-Throughout, G will denote a permutation group on Ω .
+I begin with a little diversion into permutation group theory.
+G will denote a permutation group on Ω .

-Throughout, G will denote a permutation group on Ω .
 G is transitive if no non-trivial subset of Ω is G-invariant; it is primitive if no non-trivial partition of Ω is G-invariant.
 (The trivial subsets or partitions are those invariant under the symmetric group on Ω .